prithuchauhan/Pytorch_basics/readMe.md

 3. backpropogation : basics explained how are derivatives calculated using chain-rule

-4. Manual_NN : building a neural network from scratch without pytorch using only numpy.
+4. manual_regression : construct a basic linear regression model from scratch without torch - just using numpy and maths.

+5.